Ras Alula: Early years

-Alula was born in Mennewe, a village in Tembien,the son of Engda Eqube, a farmer of modest origins.
+Alula was born in Mennewe, a village in Tembien, the son of Engda Eqube, a farmer of modest origins.
 Haggai Erlich relates a story about Alula's childhood – "well known throughout Tigray": a group of people carrying baskets of bread to a wedding ceremony were stopped by a group of children led by the future Ras, who demanded to know where they were going.
-"To the Castle of Ras Alula Wadi Qubi," they mockingly replied.
+"To the Castle of Ras Alula Wadi Equbi," they mockingly replied.
 "Thereafter," concludes Erlich, "his friends and the people of Mannawe nicknamed him Ras Alula."

 At first Alula attached himself to the distinguished Ras Araya Dimtsu, hereditary chief of Enderta who was lord of the land his father farmed; before long he gained the attention of Ras Araya's successful nephew, Dejazmach Kassa Mercha (the future emperor Yohannes IV), who made him his elfegn kalkay ("chamberlain and doorkeeper").
-Erlich records an oral tradition that the young Alula distinguished himself by being the one who captured king Tekle Giyorgis in the battle of Assem where Emperor Yohannes crushed his opponent (11 July 1871).
+Erlich records an oral tradition that the young Alula distinguished himself by being the one who captured king Tekle Giyorgis in the Battle of Assem where Emperor Yohannes crushed his opponent (11 July 1871).
 In spite of his humble background, Alula succeeded in climbing the ladder of the feudal hierarchy.

-He had three children by his first wife Woizero B'tweta.
-However, in order to enhance his position at the Imperial court, he divorced his wife and married Woizero Amlesu Araya, daughter of Ras Araya Dimtsu, the powerful and much respected uncle of Emperor Yohannes IV.
-His second marriage was purely for political reasons, to improve his legitimacy with the local aristocracy, who did not hide their disapproval at seeing the son of a peasant reach this stature.

 Alula demonstrated his military skill in the Battle of Gundet and Gura, which were fought in November 1875 and March 1876 respectively, where he routed the Egyptian forces.
 Emperor Yohannes badly needed a man with these skills at the moment, for Ras Woldemichael Solomon was in revolt in Hamasien; Alula was promoted to Ras and sent to deal with this unruly aristocrat, who fled to Bogos.
-On 9 October 1876, the Emperor made Alula governor of Mereb Mellash and Midri Bahri (today part of Eritrea).
+On 9 October 1876, the Emperor made Alula governor of Mereb Mellash (today part of Eritrea).

-Battle of Kufit
+Military career

 In the Hewett Treaty, concluded in 1884, the United Kingdom recognized Bogos and Massawa as possessions of Ethiopia in return for Ras Alula's help evacuating the Egyptian garrisons of Amedeb, Algeden, Keren, Ghirra, and Gallabat which had been isolated by the Mahdists, and because of these successes the British once more asked for his help against the Mahdists under Osman Digna.

 Ras Alula prepared for his campaign against the Mahdists, despite the opposition of certain local leaders who did not accept his rule.
 Nevertheless, Alula advanced into the territory of the Bogos, then entered Keren in September 1885, where he stayed for ten days, then marched on Kufit.

 At Kufit, Osman Digna's forces were annihilated, but the Ethiopians also suffered significant losses: the commanders Blatta Gebru and Aselafi Hagos were killed, and Ras Alula himself was wounded.